 (FYI this post contains affiliate links - learn more here.)

 Guess what!????
 Today I’m sharing my first Instant Pot AKA pressure cooker recipe!!

 It’s sooo flipping exciting - isn’t it!??
 Well, it should be because my reader survey said that’s what you wanted.
 And of course, there’s also a slow-cooker option because, well, you asked for that too.

 What can I say?
 Your wish is my command.
 And I’m here to please… most of the time.

 Soo, I have to admit I’m not one of those people that jumps on every food-related bandwagon.

 There are several kitchen tools that I never want to live without.
 Like my citrus press – love it!
 I will only use fresh lemon and lime in my recipes.
 Sorry – I can’t get with that store-bought stuff, regardless of how cute that little plastic squeezy lemon is.
-It doesn’t even taste like real lemon juice.
-Just can’t do it.
+It doesn't even taste like real lemon juice.
+Just can’t.

 Then there’s my OXO can opener that effortlessly cuts off can lids without leaving a sharp edge behind AND without getting any food residue on the can opener itself.
 Amazing!